BenjaminBrandtner/REPL-in-C/README.md

 gcc *.c -ledit
 ```
 See [this section](http://www.buildyourownlisp.com/chapter4_interactive_prompt#editing_input) of the tutorial mentioned above for more information about using and compiling with editline.

+On Windows, custom functions mimicking the libraries functionality are instead compiled, see [here](preprocessorOptions.c).